 You’ll need to learn to balance daily activities with rest, even when you’re in remission.

-As the exercise becomes manageable, gradually increase the time you do it.
-Aim for an increase of about 1 to 5 minutes per week.
-But continue to get 3 minutes of rest for every minute of exercise.
 If you reach a point where your exercise routine causes your symptoms to get worse, drop back down to the last level of exercise you could tolerate.